 A few of LA's top attractions that get the thumbs-up sign from disabled visitors: At the Aquarium of the Pacific, wheelchairs can maneuver right up to the tanks to examine jellyfish, manta rays, kelp forest and brightly colored fish.
-Wheelchairs are available at the Information Center as well as audio tours for visitors who are blind and copies of show scripts for those who are deaf or who have hearing disabilities can be borrowed as well.
+Complimentary wheelchairs are available at the Information Center, as well as free audio tours for visitors who are blind; copies of show scripts for those who are deaf or who have hearing disabilities can be borrowed as well.

 Six Flags Magic Mountain prints a disabilities guidebook so that visitors will know exactly how to approach rides, shows, games, shops and restaurants.
-Rental wheelchairs are available at the Plaza.
+Rental wheelchairs are available near Guest Relations.

 L.A.
-LIVE in Downtown LA is a dazzling complex of dining, shopping and entertainment, including restaurants owned by celebrity chefs, Club NOKIA, Nokia Theatre at L.A.
+LIVE in Downtown LA is a dazzling complex of dining, shopping and entertainment, including Club Nokia, Nokia Theatre at L.A.
 LIVE, the GRAMMY Museum and ESPN studios.
-NOKIA Theatre offers accessible seating in the orchestra and loge and disability requirements should be noted when tickets are purchased.
+Nokia Theatre offers accessible seating in the orchestra and loge, and disability requirements should be noted when tickets are purchased.
 Visitors are not allowed to remain in their wheelchair during a performance.
 Pre-purchasing of disabled parking spots is highly recommended.
 Two weeks prior notice is required for a sign interpreter, though the service is not guaranteed for every event.

 Santa Monica Pier is not just a fishing pier but the hub of lively Southern California beach life with an amusement park, restaurants, bars and street entertainers.
 The secret is to park on the pier-level lot, not below.
 Then it's an easy journey down to the end of the pier, where you can see the amazing sweep of the coastline at its absolute best.

 The Grove at Farmers Market is so much more than a shopping mall.
-The brick streets and sidewalks are easily maneuverable so that everyone can enjoy the restaurants, shops (major stores have handicap assisted doors), central park and water fountain.
-Wheelchairs are ready at the Concierge Desk at the parking structure (tons of handicap parking spots on the coveted first floor).
+The brick streets and sidewalks are easily maneuverable so that everyone can enjoy the restaurants, shops (major stores have handicap-assisted doors), central park and water fountain.
+Wheelchairs are ready at the Concierge Desk at the parking structure (there are tons of handicap parking spots on the first floor).
 Also, there is valet service.
 The Grove's popular trolley has a wheelchair lift to take visitors to the Farmers Market next door.

 The Getty Villa provides the same services as the Center.

-The Museum of Contemporary Art (MOCA) makes its world-famous collection of post-1940 art accessible by taking a wheelchair lift up to the office level (rare chance to get behind the scenes!) and then into the gallery levels which connect by large elevators.
+The Museum of Contemporary Art (MOCA) makes its world-famous collection of post-1940 art accessible by taking a wheelchair lift up to the office level (a rare chance to get behind the scenes) and then into the gallery levels, which connect by large elevators.
 Wheelchair loaners are available.
 A sign-language interpreter may be requested in advance for groups.

 The Los Angeles Zoo is huge and hilly.
 Not to worry.
-Disabled visitors can get to all those koalas, snakes, apes and more by the Safari Shuttle that loops the roadways.
+Disabled visitors can get to a number of areas via the Safari Shuttle (for a fee) that loops the roadways.
 Fully trained service animals are also permitted with proof of recent negative TB test; a staff member or volunteer will need to remain with you at all times.
 Both traditional and electric wheelchairs can be rented at the International Marketplace.
-The zoo also offers sign language interpreters and assisted listening devices.
+The zoo also offers sign-language interpreters (with advance notice) and assisted-listening devices.

 The Natural History Museum's historic structure has front steps that defy ADA adaptation, but disabled visitors are taken care of by entering at the staff entrance on Exposition Boulevard.
 It's the lower level, yes, but the exhibits are just beyond this area.
 Loaner wheelchairs are available at the Expo entrance.